Mike Golic Jr.

-Early years
+Early life

 Golic attended Northwest Catholic High School in West Hartford, Connecticut, where he was a standout lineman for the Northwest Catholic Indians high school football team.
 He was selected to play in the U.S. Army All-American Bowl in San Antonio.
 He was named to the Connecticut High School Coaches Association Class S all-state team in both his junior and senior season.

 College career

 Golic played college football at Notre Dame.
 On November 8, 2012, he was selected to the Capital One Academic All-District V team and on December 6, 2012 he also was selected to the Capital One Academic All-America Football Team along with his Notre Dame Fighting Irish teammate Manti Te'o.

 Professional career

 Pittsburgh Steelers

 On April 27, 2013, he signed with the Pittsburgh Steelers as an undrafted free agent.
 On August 31, 2013, the Steelers announced that he was among the players cut to reach their 53-man roster.